-For many people, buying a car is one of the biggest purchases they’ll ever make.
-When you come to apply for car finance, it’s natural that one of the first questions you’ll be asked is how much you are looking to borrow.
-Whilst this might seem like a simple question, there are actually a number of variables that can influence the total amount available to you.
-Here’s our guide, so you know what to expect.
+After a house, buying a car is one of the biggest purchases you’ll ever make.
+When you come to apply for car finance, one of the first questions you’ll be asked is how much you are looking to borrow.
+Whilst this might seem like a simple question, there are actually many things that influence the total amount available to you.

 When applying for car finance it is crucial that you can meet the monthly repayments comfortably and on time.
 Depending on your credit history, you may have to prove that you can do this.
 This can be done by showing three to six months’ worth of bank statements and/or payslips.